sjswuitchik/summerREU2020/week1/week1_outline.md

 ## Step 1: Running a SLURM script

 The first goal is just to run a very simple SLURM script.
-The file `helloworld.sh` is a SLURM script that submits a job that will make an empty text file called hello_world.txt in the directory you run the script from, using the UNIX command `touch hellow_world.txt`.
+The file `helloworld.sh` is a SLURM script that submits a job that will make an empty text file called hello_world.txt in the directory you run the script from, using the UNIX command `touch hello_world.txt`.

 Look at this script, and the explanation file, and try to get a sense of what each part does.
 Then, from the cluster, submit the script by typing `sbatch helloworld.sh`.